lucasmgonzalez/wallet-laravel/README.md

 ## To Do
-- Locking User for transaction while another is being made.
+- Locking User for any transaction while another is being made.
 This will ensure that there will be no concurrency dispute over an User balance.
 - Application Error Code.
-Build a map of Application exception and Error codes.
+Build a map of Application exceptions to Error codes.
 - Log Events and errors.
 Maybe add a uuid to the request to be able to follow the request's path throughout the application
 - How to run for Vercel
 - Refactoring tests